yoonmikim/Questions-that-I-was-asked-in-Interviews/README.md

 * GraphQL <-> RESTful API
 * Like Button, Click to Read the Full Article Button
 * Hackernews Clone - built fullstack with Apollo, Prisma, GraphQl, and React
+*

+#### Redux
+* Redux Thunk - middleware : Redux Thunk is a middleware that lets you call action creators that return a function instead of an action object.
+The thunk can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.
+*

 ### Ruby